das-buh/darn-j/README.md

 Yep, that's what it is.

-(im not actually sure if this works very well i didnt really debug it)

 - Runtime-checked static typing for function parameters and returns
     - Function parameters and returns are manifest-typed
 - Variable declaration and assignment have one syntax (Python-esque)